zendesk/Youtube_Integration/README.md

 #### Setting up Airbrakes on Heroku
 1. Add the Airbrake Error Monitoring Add On for free on Heroku.

 2. Find your Airbrake Id & Key (easiest way is to just click on the Add-On and in the `Overview` section of Heroku.
-This will redirect you to the Add-On site and choose `Sinatra` for project type.
-Insert your Id & Key inside your `.env` file.
+This will redirect you to the Add-On site and choose `Sinatra` for project type.)

+3. Set your ENV variables on Heroku with the Airbrake Id & Keys.
+Ex:`AIRBRAKE_Id=111111`

 #### Using the app in Zendesk Console
 _Note: For this section we will be working with the `app_source` directory_